 INDICATE THE NUMBER OF RESPONDENTS, FREQUENCY OF RESPONSE, ANNUAL HOUR BURDEN, AND AN EXPLANATION OF HOW THE BURDEN WAS ESTIMATED.
 UNLESS OTHERWISE DIRECTED TO DO SO, AGENCIES SHOULD NOT CONDUCT SPECIAL SURVEYS TO OBTAIN INFORMATION ON WHICH TO BASE HOUR BURDEN ESTIMATES.
 CONSULTATION WITH A SAMPLE (FEWER THAN 10) OF POTENTIAL RESPONDENTS IS DESIRABLE.
 IF THE HOUR BURDEN ON RESPONDENTS IS EXPECTED TO VARY WIDELY BECAUSE OF DIFFERENCE IN ACTIVITY, SIZE, OR COMPLEXITY, SHOW THE RANGE OF ESTIMATED BURDEN AND EXPLAIN THE REASONS FOR THE VARIANCE.
 GENERALLY, ESTIMATES SHOULD NOT INCLUDE BURDEN HOURS FOR CUSTOMARY AND USUAL BUSINESS PRACTICES.

-The number of respondents eligible to submit a ballot was initially estimated at 1,875 by using national, regional and state data contained in the National Agricultural Statistics Service’s 2012 Census of Agriculture.
+The number of respondents eligible to submit a ballot in the proposed rule package was initially estimated at 1,875 by using national, regional and state data contained in the National Agricultural Statistics Service’s 2012 Census of Agriculture.
 USDA’s subsequent receipt of a Farm Service Agency list showing 5,500 eligible producers is now being used to ensure all eligible voters have an opportunity to return a completed ballot.